Twicefred/Writing/Stories from TK City (Markdown)/Detective Porn 2.md

 </br>
 "And that's when I discovered him," Maximilian said, sinking back into the velvet armchair.
 He clutched a glass of whiskey in one paw, fortification for his nerves.

 "Thank you, Mr. Morganstein."
 Detective Robert Rizzolini closed his notebook and stood up.
-"I have a few other questions for you, but I'd like to spend some more time to inspect the crime scene.
+"I'll have a few more questions for you, but I'd like to spend some time inspecting the crime scene.
 Where will I be able to find you?"

 "I have no pressing engagements," Maximilian said, taking a hefty sip from his drink.
 "I'll be here or in my office upstairs if you need me."